 \subsection{The network with types}

-The basic geometry of our dynamical systems is given by a directed graph.
-Since the aimed applications concern neural networks, economical networks etc., we prefer to call the graph ``network''. \begin{defi} A {\bf network} $\Gc$ is a directed graph.
+The basic geometry of our dynamical systems is defined by a directed graph.
+Since the intended applications involve neural networks and economic networks, among others, we prefer to call the graph a ``network''. \begin{defi} A {\bf network} $\Gc$ is a directed graph.
 It consists in: \begin{enumerate}[(i)] \item a set $\Cc$ of {\bf cells}, \item a set $\Ac$ of {\bf arrows} and functions $H:\Ac\rightarrow \Cc$ and $T:\Ac\rightarrow \Cc$ providing the {\bf head} $H(a)$ and the {\bf tail} $T(a)$ of each arrow. \end{enumerate} \end{defi} Consider the network of Figure \ref{fig_exemple3}.
 The arrow $a_3$ connects the cells $c_4$ to the cell $c_1$.
 In our notations, this exactly means $H(a_3)=c_1$ and $T(a_3)=c_4$.
 Notice that the arrow $a_1$ is such that $T(a_1)=H(a_1)=c_1$, which is perfectly fine.
 It is also possible to have multiple arrows as $a_{12}$ and $a_{13}$, i.e. several arrows having all the same head and the same tail.
-Also notice that the network of Figure \ref{fig_exemple3} is not connected, which is not a problem for our study.
+Also note that the network of Figure \ref{fig_exemple3} is not connected, which is not a problem for our study.

 The dynamics inside a cell $c$ will be determined by the state inside the input cells of $c$. \begin{defi} If $c$ is a cell of a network $\Gc$, the {\bf inputs} of $c$ are the elements of the set $I(c)$ of all the arrows $a$ pointing at $c$, i.e. $I(c)=\{a\in\Ac, H(a)=c\}$.
 The {\bf input cells} of $c$ are the cells directly connected to $c$, i.e. the elements of $T(I(c))$. \end{defi} For example, in the network of Figure \ref{fig_exemple3}, the inputs of $c_1$ are $a_1$ and $a_3$ and the input cells of $c_1$ are $c_1$ and $c_4$.